FUNCTIONS & RESPONSIBILITIES

 - Technician Level Hazardous Materials Mitigation

 - Water Rescue and Recovery

 - Aviation Crash Rescue

 Through a progressive local government, the department has experienced tremendous growth since 2002.
-Fire-Rescue constructed and equipped eleven new fire stations to extend coverage to several rural communities and reduced the ISO classification countywide.
+Fire-Rescue constructed and equipped sixteen new fire stations to extend coverage to many rural communities and reduced the ISO classification countywide.
 The department assumed suppression duties within four municipalities and began providing countywide ALS/Paramedic Level Emergency Medical Services.
-All career staff members are cross-trained as Firefighters and Emergency Medical Technicians (Basic, Intermediate or Paramedic), an effort that greatly improved operations for the citizens.
+All career staff members are cross-trained as Firefighters and Emergency Medical Technicians (EMT, Advanced or Paramedic), an effort that greatly improved operations for the citizens.